 16And pull out, yes, pull out some for her from the bundles and leave it for her to glean, and do not rebuke her.”

-17So she gleaned in the field until evening and she beat out what she had gleaned, and it was about an ephah of barley.
+17So she gleaned in the field until evening, then she beat out what she had gleaned, and it was about an ephah of barley.

 22And Naomi said to Ruth her daughter-in-law, “It is good, my daughter, that you go out with his young women so that others will not harm you in another field.”

-23So she stayed close to Boaz’s young women to glean until the end of barley harvest and of wheat harvest, and she lived with her mother-in-law.
+23So she stayed close to Boaz’s young women in order to glean until the end of barley harvest and of wheat harvest, and she lived with her mother-in-law.

 1And Naomi her mother-in-law said to her, “My daughter, should I not seek rest for you, that it may be well with you?

-2Now is not Boaz, with whose young women you were, our relative?
-Behold, he is winnowing barley tonight on the threshing floor.
+2Now is not Boaz, whose young women you were with, our relative?
+Look, he is winnowing barley tonight on the threshing floor.

 3So wash yourself, anoint yourself, put on your nice garment, and go down to the threshing floor, but do not make yourself known to the man until he has finished eating and drinking.